realtimerealbook/ireal-parse/README.md

 # ireal-parse

-This is a script that parses [charts from ireal pro](http://www.irealb.com/forums/) into a convenient JSON format and inserted into the rtrb database, adapted from pianosnake's [ireal-reader](https://www.npmjs.com/package/ireal-reader).
+This is a script that parses [charts from ireal pro](http://www.irealb.com/forums/) into a convenient JSON format to be inserted into the rtrb database.

+Most of the code is adapted from pianosnake's [ireal-reader](https://www.npmjs.com/package/ireal-reader).

 ## Usage

-Parse 1300 jazz charts
 ```
-node parse_full.js
+node parse.js <filename>.txt
 ```